CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 This Advanced Stock Market Robot seems to be working great.
-Important note: This Stock Market Robot will quickly sell any stocks that decrease in value, sometimes even selling just by 1 penny to prevent losing any money at all during the 2023 Stock Market Recession.
+Important note: This Stock Market Robot will quickly sell any stocks that decrease in value, sometimes even selling just by 1 percent to prevent losing any money at all during the 2023 Stock Market Recession.

 This Stock Market Robot will work best to quickly sell stocks that are decreasing in price value